 Tax season is stressful enough.
-Don’t be caught off guard when it comes time to file your return.
-Start planning now and breeze through the 2019 tax season.
+With all the complications the continuing pandemic and its relief packages have caused, many taxpayers are going to be caught off guard when it comes time to file their returns.
+Are you going to be prepared?
+Start planning now and breeze through the 2022 tax season.

-There are just a few more paychecks this year, and the window to avoid an unpleasant surprise when your file your return is closing.
-If you didn’t recalculate your withholding earlier this year, owed an unexpectedly large amount last year, or received a smaller refund than anticipated, do it today.
+There are just a few more paychecks this year, and the window to avoid an unpleasant surprise when you file your return is closing.
+If you didn’t recalculate your withholding earlier this year, were furloughed or unemployed at any point, or owed an unexpectedly large amount last year, do it today.
 Most taxpayers can use the Tax Withholding Estimator provided by the IRS.
+If you are self-employed, have multiple jobs, or large investments you may be required to make estimated tax payments and should seek professional help.

 If you had a big life event or a change to your eligible filing status, or will by December 31st, your tax liability could be drastically different than previous years.
 If you’ve married, divorced, have a new child or an older child is no longer a dependent, bought or sold a home, had a significant raise or pay cut, or you or your spouse started a new job, you should review your withholding and tax deferred savings as soon as possible.